front-commerce/developers.front-commerce.com/source/docs/reference/environment-variables.md

 ## Build related variables

-- `NODE_ENV`: `"developpment"` or `"production"` a variable heavily used in the javascript ecosystem to let you add checks only on the development environment (warnings, guards, etc.)
+- `NODE_ENV`: `"development"` or `"production"` a variable heavily used in the javascript ecosystem to let you add checks only on the development environment (warnings, guards, etc.)
 - `SERVER`: `true` if your code is executed server side, `false` if it is client side
 - `PUBLIC_URL`: the current URL of your Front-Commerce application
 - `WEBPACK`: `true` if the javascript code you are executing is bundled with webpack or `false` if it is server code not within your webpack environment